Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 - Increase your internet bandwidth - If you have multiple internet connections you can load balance them to provide more bandwidth to the computers on your home or office network.
 This can be very useful for downloading torrents and playing online games at the same time.

-If you want to hear more about pfSense before getting started check out my hub, Introduction to pfSense.
-I'm going to assume the readers of this hub have some basic network knowledge and are familiar with setting up a router.
-If you have a question or would like more details just let me know.
+If you want to hear more about pfSense before getting started, check out my article, Introduction to pfSense.
+I'm going to assume the readers of this article have some basic network knowledge and are familiar with setting up a router.
+If you have a question or would like more details, just let me know.

 Updates for pfSense version 2.0

-I have updated this hub to include instructions for pfSense version 2.0, I'm planning on leaving the portion of the hub covering version 1.2.3 up for a while since many people still use it.
-If you haven't done so already I highly recommend upgrading to version 2.0.
-Not only does version 2.0 have much better support for multi wan connections but it offers several other great features.
+I have updated this article to include instructions for pfSense version 2.0, I'm planning on leaving the portion of the article covering version 1.2.3 up for a while since many people still use it.
+If you haven't done so already, I highly recommend upgrading to version 2.0.
+Not only does version 2.0 have much better support for multi WAN connections, but it offers several other great features.